Chief of the General Staff (United Kingdom)

-The Chief of the General Staff (CGS) has been the title of the professional head of the British Army since 1964.
-The CGS is a member of both the Chiefs of Staff Committee and the Army Board.
+Chief of the General Staff (CGS) has been the title of the professional head of the British Army since 1964.
+The CGS is a member of both the Chiefs of Staff Committee and the Army Board; he is also the Chair of the Executive Committee of the Army Board.
 Prior to 1964, the title was Chief of the Imperial General Staff (CIGS).
 Since 1959, the post has been immediately subordinate to the Chief of the Defence Staff, the post held by the professional head of the British Armed Forces.

-The current Chief of the General Staff is General Sir Patrick Sanders, who succeeded his predecessor, General Sir Mark Carleton-Smith, in June 2022.
+The current Chief of the General Staff is General Sir Roland Walker, who succeeded General Sir Patrick Sanders in the role on 15 June 2024.

+Responsibilities

+The Chief of the General Staff (CGS) is the professional head of the Army, with responsibility for developing and generating military capability from an integrated Army (Regular and Reserve) and for maintaining the fighting effectiveness, efficiency and morale of the Service.
+The CGS reports to the Chief of the Defence Staff (CDS) and, as a Service COS, has a right of direct access to the Secretary of State and the Prime Minister.
+The CGS is a member of the Defence Council and the Army Board, the Armed Forces Committee, the Chiefs of Staff Committee and the Senior Appointments Committee.
+Responsibile for: